bluespec/Piccolo/README.md

 #### Plans

 - We will be adding the RISC-V 'C' option (compressed instructions).
-[Expected October 2018]
+[Expected Q4 2018]
 - We will be adding the RISC-V 'F' and 'D' options (single and double precision floating point).
-[Expected November 2018]
+[Expected Q4 2018]
 - Continuous micro-architectural improvements for performance and hardware area.
 [Ongoing]

 ----------------------------------------------------------------